The depression begins, and the dread starts the very moment I wake up.

 I roll myself a cigarette, and walk down to the garage.
 I pray my grandfather won’t speak to me.
 Please don’t let him say hello.
 The tears are too near.

 Just 20 minutes.

-Inevitably, the water begins to roll down my face.
+Inevitably, the water begins to roll down my face as the depression commences its grips for the day.
 My breathing quickens and even the deep inhales of tobacco can’t slow it.
 It’s starting.
 The day has only just begun, and it’s starting.
 It’s too late now.
 The anti-anxieties can only do so much.
 Quiet cries instead of heaving sobs.
 The ability to turn on Netflix instead of hiding under my covers, gripping on for dear life, as if somehow that will save me.
-All the anti-anxieties can do is quiet the pain for some undetermined but all too temporary amount of time.
+All the anti-anxieties can do is quiet the pain of my depression for some undetermined but all too temporary amount of time.

 I pop another one.

 I went to Mexico City in an effort to escape the heat, but it wasn’t long before I knew.
-I knew what my mother had been telling me for months was true, and I could no longer run from it.
+Well aware of what my mother had been telling me for months was true, I knew I could no longer run from it.
 I needed to go back to Edmonton, the land I came from, the place I despise most.
-I needed to see a psychiatrist and a therapist, and get on the right meds.
+Desperately, I needed to see a psychiatrist and a therapist, and get on the right meds for my depression.
 My brain was broken.
 Terribly sick.
 There was nothing left that brought me joy.
 Even getting a new tattoo – something that brings me so much excitement and pride and happiness – left me feeling nothing but emptiness.
 “Oh, good, now that’s done,” was all I felt.